 The Hidden Costs of Neglect

 When elevator maintenance is not performed as agreed, the consequences can be severe to a building.
-Beyond the immediate risk of equipment failure, there are long-term financial implications if an elevator or escalator is not serviced as required.
-Poor or no maintenance can lead to frequent breakdowns, increased repair costs, and even the need for early modernization—all of which could have been avoided with proper upkeep of the equipment.
-Moreover, inadequate maintenance can lead to safety hazards, potentially exposing building owners to legal liabilities and compromising the safety of tenants and visitors.
-This is extremely frustrating for building owners and property managers.
-It is often at this point that the building or the property manager will engage with an elevator consultant for elevator consulting services.
-An elevator consultant will work on behalf of the building to solve any issues they may have however sometimes the building has let the issues go on for so long that the remedy can be quite expensive for the building.
+Beyond the immediate risk of equipment failure, there are long-term financial implications.
+If an elevator or escalator is not serviced as required, costs increase.
+Poor or no maintenance can lead to frequent breakdowns, increased repair costs, and early modernization needs.
+Proper upkeep could have avoided all these.
+Moreover, inadequate maintenance can lead to safety hazards.
+This potentially exposes building owners to legal liabilities.
+The safety of tenants and visitors is also compromised.
+This situation is extremely frustrating for building owners and property managers.
+It is often at this point that the building or property manager engages with an elevator consultant.
+An elevator consultant works on behalf of the building to solve any issues.
+However, sometimes the building has let issues persist too long.
+Therefore, the remedy can be quite expensive for the building.

 How to Ensure You Get the Service You Pay For

-To avoid falling into the trap of paying for services without receiving them, building owners and property managers need to take a proactive approach:
+To avoid falling into the trap of paying for services without receiving them, building owners need to take a proactive approach:

 1. Engage an Elevator Consultant

-An independent elevator consultant can audit your current maintenance agreements and ensure you receive the services you’re paying for.
-These consultants provide an unbiased assessment and can negotiate better terms with service providers or recommend more reliable alternatives.
+An independent elevator consultant can audit your current maintenance agreements.
+They ensure you receive the services you’re paying for.
+These consultants provide an unbiased assessment.
+They can negotiate better terms with service providers or recommend more reliable alternatives.

 2. Leverage Transparency Tools

 Implement tools like the ElevatorApp, which offers real-time tracking of service activities.
-This software ensures that all contracted services are performed and helps prevent overcharges and missed maintenance tasks.
+This software ensures that all contracted services are performed.
+It helps prevent overcharges and missed maintenance tasks.

 3. Regularly Review and Understand Contracts